ron-liu/rontech-blog/content/blog/3-ways-to-debug-npm-packages.md

 2. Copy the generated gzip file to my college computer, might directly under `~/tiger-shopping`.

-3. Because usually the gzip output filename didn't change (The gzip file is named as package name plus version number, the name will be the same as no version bumped), and yarn will cache the package.
+3. run `yarn cache clean --pattern awesome-router` Because usually the gzip output filename didn't change (The gzip file is named as package name plus version number, the name will be the same as no version bumped), and yarn will cache the package.
 If we run the `yarn add awesome-router-v0.1.0.tgz`, it will use the cached file, and the package didn't get updated.
 We need to clean the cache by running `yarn cache clean --pattern awesome-router`.

+4. run `yarn add awesome-router-v0.1.0.tgz`

 Until everything goes well, then I can publish the package, and he/she can run `yarn add awesome-router` to update the package.

-## Method 3 Release beta
+## Method 3: Release beta

 Used scenario: `Test outside our team`